scalatest/autofix/3.0.x/README.md

   - Check the changes made with `git diff`.

-  - If you turned `fatal-warnings` earlier, you can turn it back on now:
+  - If you turned `-Xfatal-warnings` off earlier, you can turn it back on now:

 ```
 scalacOptions += "-Xfatal-warnings"